Four-way title race as Man Utd show no sign of fading

 Manchester United's thrilling 1-1 draw against Manchester City at Etihad Stadium left them third and fourth, respectively, in the table behind Chelsea and Arsenal, but very much in contention to finish first.

-A City loss could have ended their hopes, while a United defeat would have dented confidence in what has been a fine campaign so far as they .
+A City loss could have ended their hopes, while a United defeat would have dented confidence in what has been a fine campaign so far.

 "I don't think either team necessarily deserved the full three points," said former United goalkeeper Siobhan Chamberlain on BBC Radio 5 Live.